 Indian Navy repatriates over 600 Indians from Iran

 The Indian Navy on Wednesday repatriated over 600 Indians from Iran as part of the Centre's "Samudra Setu" mission to evacuate stranded Indian citizens from abroad.
-Indian Navy Ship Jalashwa repatriated 687 Indian nationals from Iran and arrived at the VOC Port here today.
+Indian Navy Ship Jalashwa repatriated 687 Indian nationals, most of them fishermen, from Iran and arrived at the VOC Port here today.

-It had left Bandar Abbas in Iran on June 25.
-Those who arrived on Wednesday hailed from Tamil Nadu and Kerala, officials said.
+External Affairs Minister S Jaishankar said of the 687 persons who arrived here today, 651 were fishermen from Tamil Nadu, while 36 others hailed from Kerala.
+"Appreciate the support of Iranian Govt in facilitating the repatriation....under Operation #Samudrasetu," he said in a tweet.

 - READ MORE ON: